teobaldo33/bach-gpt/README.md

 ## 🎨 Experimentation Ideas

 - Try different model architectures or hyperparameters
-- Experiment with various composers or genres
-- Implement in a VST plugin without UI for DAWs(Digital Audio Workstation).
+- Implement in a VST plugin with UI for DAWs(Digital Audio Workstation).

 ## 👥 Contributing

 Feel free to fork, experiment, and submit pull requests!
-This is a playground for music AI enthusiasts. 🎉